sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2016-05-8-book_notes_how_to_be_lucky.md

 # Getting lucky: Putting the 13 techniques together

 * Don't expect to be able to apply all of them all the time.
-Life will inevitably back you into corners in which, against your will and judgement, you will find yourself violating onr rule or another.
+Life will inevitably back you into corners in which, against your will and judgement, you will find yourself violating one rule or another.
 Don't be upset about this.
 * One good way to get started on luck improvement is to ask yourself which technique has been most notably lacking in your approach to your life.
 Almost everyone can identify some prominent failing - even those who consider themselves generally lucky.
 * A good exercise is to read some of the world's greatest novels and plays with the 13 techniques in mind.
 Play special attention to stories with unlucky outcomes.
 What techniques would have produces a lucky outcome instead?